evanarlian/kaggle-aimo2/README.md

     * use good evals
     * play with timings (TimeManager class)
     * dual gpu inference using threadpool
-* interesting observation: wrong answers have longer CoTs. https://x.com/AlexGDimakis/status/1885447830120362099.
-Replicate this and try to exploit this as well
-* validation: use aime, math500, amc for validation. numina blogpost has these dataset ready to use for validation, but qwen math might be trained on them so i dunno, need to check.
-Use wandb for storing result.

 # vllm tune (do this on real kaggle submit kernel after modifying prompt forcing)
 * preempt issues on check, see https://docs.vllm.ai/en/latest/performance/optimization.html.
 * check vllm logs in kaggle to document mem used for gpu, for peak, for kv cache.
 Make sure the kv cache data type and use https://lmcache.ai/kv_cache_calculator.html to calculate.
-* prompt forcing should add missing </ think> token if needed, check result first
-* timer should allow one last time of giving answer, dont kill too early before prompt forcing
-* maybe timer should be placed on worker instead

 # vast ai todo